 As well to go ahead and not only deal with the wind side of things better than they have in a hero 7 but also to go ahead and improve ambient noise in quieter environments.

-we’re getting in the homestretch here but don’t worry you got a few more cool things to talk about starting off with the Auto leveling in the GoPro app.
+we’re getting in the home stretch here but don’t worry you got a few more cool things to talk about starting off with the Auto levelling in the GoPro app.

 16. GoPro Hero 8 Battery Specs

-next a brief note on battery life I’m going to put all the battery life estimates right now on the screen from GoPro those are the official specs in my test in get’s pretty close to that in more or less similar to what I saw on the hero 7 block in the past overall no real shifts there either positive or negative in my experience.
+next, a brief note on battery life I’m going to put all the battery life estimates right now on the screen from GoPro those are the official specs in my test in getting’s pretty close to that in more or less similar to what I saw on the hero 7 block in the past overall no real shifts there either positive or negative in my experience.

 17. Tweaks to GoPro Coloring

-GoPro says they’ve changed a little bit of the coloring on the camera between the hero 7 and the hero 8 black.
+GoPro says they’ve changed a little bit of the colouring on the camera between the hero 7 and the hero 8 black.
 You can see that in certain scenarios.

-It seems to color better and more true though have seen like one maybe two scenarios and last month where it didn’t quite, nail that overall though.
-It’s definitely either equal or better than I’ve seen in the past the colors are just popping on everything I do for photos to videos so I have no real complaints there finally.
+It seems to colour better and more true though have seen like one maybe two scenarios and last month where it didn’t quite, nail that overall though.
+It’s definitely either equal or better than I’ve seen in the past the colours are just popping on everything I do for photos to videos so I have no real complaints there finally.